…You’re a writer.

-It's also a great idea to invest in a course or a class to uplevel your skills as you get started.
-You don't know what you don't know – and sometimes it's time to buckle in and learn what you don't know.
+It’s also a great idea to invest in a course or a class to level up your skills as you get started.
+You don’t know what you don’t know – and sometimes it’s time to buckle in and learn.
 And a course from a real-life practitioner is worth so much more to a content writer than a college degree.
 (Seriously.
 Those textbooks are way outdated.)

 I have REAL-life stories of earning serious money through content – which is more than many writing teachers can claim.

 For example, just one of my guest blogs produced a $5,000 sale in a matter of weeks.